MouseLand/Kilosort/README.md

 You can run Kilosort4 without installing it locally using google colab.
 An example colab notebook is available [here](https://colab.research.google.com/drive/1gFZa8TEBDXmg_CB5RwuT_52Apl3hP0Ie?usp=sharing).
 It will download some test data, run kilosort4 on it, and show some plots.

+Example notebooks are also provided in the docs/source/tutorials folder and will be later published to readthedocs.
+The notebooks include: basic_example (same as the colab notebook above), load_data (example data format conversion through SpikeInterface), make_probe (making a custom probe configuration).

 # Installation

 ### System requirements